znioi/dbms/exp8.md

 - Perform control operations like IF, MOD, and variable handling in procedural SQL.
 - Apply procedural programming techniques in SQL for batch data insertion.

-Let me know if you want me to export this as a downloadable file or directly generate your full GitHub repo structure including this markdown!